DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 * The `anova_lm` function, from statsmodels, is used to perform an Analysis of Variance test on a categorical and numerical variable to determine if they are correlated with each other.
 * The `chi2_contingency` function, from SciPy, is used to perform a Chi-Square Test of Independence on two categorical variables, to determine whether they are correlated with each other.
 * The `ols` function, from statsmodels, is used to model the regressions and calculate the adjusted r-squared value.
 * The `combinations` function, from itertools, is used to generate all of the possible combinations of independent variables.
-It is also used to generate all of the combinations of two independent variables for each combination.
+It is also used to generate all of the pairs of independent variables for each combination.

 ```python